-I am pleased to share with you the annual review of Ironbark Zinc Limited's ("Ironbark" or "the Company") activities.
+I am pleased to provide the annual review of Ironbark Zinc Limited's ("Ironbark" or "the Company") activities to Shareholders.

-Ironbark has maintained focus on the 100% owned Citronen Base Metals Project ("Citronen") which is making solid progress to becoming one of the world's largest credible zinc development projects.
-Citronen holds over 13 billion pounds of zinc and lead and has a projected 14 year mine life, which is defined only by the limits of drilling.
-As such, one of the most exciting aspects remains its exceptional exploration potential.
+Ironbark has continued to advance the 100% owned Citronen Base Metals Project ("Citronen") towards becoming one of the world's largest zinc mines.
+Citronen hosts over 13 billion pounds of zinc and lead and has an initial projected 14 year mine life, which is defined only by the limits of drilling and has a granted 30 year Mining Licence.
+One of the most exciting aspects remains the project exceptional exploration potential, highlighting the potential substantial strategic value of Citronen to produce large volumes of zinc for a prolonged period.
+The Citronen deposit is a rare beast.